hannobraun/hanno.braun-odw.eu/website/content/updates/20211020T152225Z/index.md

 {{
     preview_image(
         path="/updates/20211020T152225Z/blobby-bead.jpg",
         alt="A rectangular one-layer calibration print on a smooth print sheet.
-The skirt shows a thick blob where much more material has been extruded then expected."
+The skirt shows a thick blob where much more material has been extruded than expected."
     )
 }}